- Joseph Abney

 Matthew Cody Hill

 Mr. Hill is a 2018 graduate of the University of Louisville Brandeis School of Law, and he received his license to practice law in the Commonwealth of Kentucky in 2018.
 He received his B.A. in Political Science and Communication and Media Studies from Georgetown College in 2015, where he was a member of the Men’s Soccer Team.
 Mr. Hill joined the Office of the Commonwealth’s Attorney in 2021.
 Prior to that, Mr. Hill worked as an Assistant County Attorney in Jefferson County for two years.
-Mr. Hill is currently assigned to the Narcotics Unit.
+Mr. Hill is currently assigned to General Trial Division C.

 Elizabeth Jones Brown